labomb/NABU_PC_CPM_2.2/README.md

 * Dynamically re-configures for SSDD or DSDD disks on 5.25" drives
 * Standard RAW format disk images that can easily be manipulated with cpmtools
 * Bootable harddrive images for use with the mame
-	- `Bonus:` Check out drive B for a bunch of Infocom games specifically patched for the ADM-3A terminal!
+	- `Bonus:` Check out drive B for the many included games!
+See the readme file in the [mame_harddrive_images](https://github.com/labomb/NABU_PC_CPM_2.2/tree/master/mame_harddrive_images) directory for details.
 * Serial option board support
 * Parallel port support
 * Virtual 80 column mode
-* Support for the F18A VGA video adapter (offers true 80 column support)
+* Support for the F18A/Pic9918 video adapters (offers true 80 column support)
 * ADM-3A terminal emulation
 * Includes several customization utilities
 * Official patches provided by DRI have been applied